No. 12 Iowa State beats No. 25 Oregon 34-17 in Fiesta Bowl

 Oregon has one of the youngest teams in the country this season and should get nearly everyone back next year.

-Hall is a sophomore and will be back and Purdy said he will come back for his senior season.
+Hall is a sophomore and will be back and Purdy is a junior, so he still has a year of eligibility left.
 Iowa State will have to replace several key players on defense, but Rose is just a junior.